Private equity in Luxembourg: market and regulatory overview

 The creation of internal committees in the portfolio company (right of information and consultation).

 Whether these protections should be inserted in the articles of association or in a shareholder agreement is considered on a case-by-case basis.

 The remuneration of key managers of the target or target group is usually tied to the performance of the target or target group with a management incentive plan often set-up as one of the various corporate vehicles.

 Financing by debt can come either from the investors (to benefit from the deduction of interest) or from third parties.

 Investors' debt financing can take several forms, ranging from straightforward shareholder loans to hybrid, convertible or subordinated instruments.
 Interest paid to investors must be at arm's length.
 In addition, as far as holding activities are concerned, an 85:15 debt-to-equity ratio is generally regarded in practice as acceptable (other ratios may be acceptable provided the overall interest is not excessive).
-Excessive interest is regarded as deemed dividends (subject to withholding tax, if applicable) and as such is not tax deductible.

 Protection for debt providers is regulated by the Law of 5 August 2005 on collateral arrangements, implementing Directive 2002/47/EC on financial collateral arrangements.